gnunicorn/substrate-verifiable-credentials/README.md

 A minimal Substrate runtime for verifiable credentials' issuance and verification.

-The scenario is of a classroom or workshop where the teachers can issue credentials to students, volunteers and other teacher for attending, assisting with and teaching at the workshop/class respectively.

 The inital set of credential issuers are set in the GenesisConfig.

+Credentials are issued to holders for subjects.
+The runtime allows creation of subjects and the identity creating a subject becomes the `issuer` for that `subject`.
+Credentials can also be revoked by the issuers who issued them.

 ## Build